|

 His daughter Adelaide lived in Dowers Grove, Illinois.
 His son, George W., served as a C.P.O. aboard a submarine tender in the Pacific during World War II.
 He was a newscaster on station WKRC-TV, Ch 12, Cincinnati, Ohio.

-His daughter Audrey lived in St Thomas, Ky.
+His daughter Audrey lived in St Thomas, Kentucky.
 Her husband, Richard Fritsche, served as a Lieutenant with the United States Army in World War II.

 |